pupil-labs/pyv4l2/README.md

 * Full access to all uvc settings (Zoom,Focus,Brightness,etc.)
+* Full access to all stream and format paraters (rates,sizes,etc.)
 * Enumerate all capture devices wiht list_devices()
 * Capture instance will always grab mjpeg conpressed frames from cameras.